ankaAR/bestiario5e/_creatures/ooze-master.md

 ***Instinctive Attack.*** When the Ooze Master casts a spell with a casting time of 1 action, it can make one pseudopod attack as a bonus action.

-***Spellcasting.*** The Ooze Master is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The Ooze Master is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 15, +7 to hit with spell attacks).
 It has the following wizard spells prepared:

 Cantrips (at will): acid splash, friends, mage hand, poison spray